jschwinger233/bpf_k2u_benchmark/README.md

 SchedCLS(queue_test)#10: 166.39498ms
 ```

-I have to remind of some points:
+Something to point out:

-1. In the repo we don't have any userspace program to fetch data, so events will be dropped when the kernel buffer is gradually filled up.
+1\.
+In the repo we don't have any userspace program to pull data, so events will be dropped when the kernel buffer is gradually filled up.
+This might not be the real world running situation because there suppose to be a userspace process consuming events all the time.

-2. ringbuf is initialized using the following code:
+2\.
+Ringbuf is initialized using the following code:
 ```c
 struct {
    __uint(type, BPF_MAP_TYPE_RINGBUF);
    __uint(max_entries, 1<<29);
 } meta_ringbuf1 SEC(".maps");
 ```
-The `1<<29` looks suspicious but I find it necessary, or I'll get panic: `panic: field RingbufWakeupTest: program ringbuf_wakeup_test: map meta_ringbuf1: map create: invalid argument (without BTF k/v)`
+The `1<<29` looks suspicious but I find it necessary, or I'll get an error: `panic: field RingbufWakeupTest: program ringbuf_wakeup_test: map meta_ringbuf1: map create: invalid argument (without BTF k/v)`

+3\.
+Enthusiastic developers provided their test results on the [issues page](https://github.com/jschwinger233/bpf_k2u_benchmark/issues).
+The majority of test results showed ringbuf still has perf-advantages over bpf queue, although not huge, but still obvious.